ק Kol HaTor

 Rabbi Joseph Kara, a younger contemporary of Rashi, casts Cyrus, the ruler of Persia in this role, since he was the one who was geopolitically responsible for permitting the exiles to return from Babylonian to rebuild Judea.

 The NJPS translation cited above seems to have adopted the interpretation of Rabbi David Kimche (12th century Provence) who saw this prophecy as aimed at Israel.
 According to Kimche, God will rescue Israel from exile and they will serve as a covenantal nation and a light for the nations since they will both bring peace among the nations and lead the nations of the world to observe the seven laws of Noah.
 Professor Shalom Paul also adopts this interpretation as the peshat or plain meaning of this prophecy.
 He further asserts that the people of Israel are assigned to be God’s agents on earth with certain responsibilities, one particular and one universal.
 They are to be a covenanted people with direct responsibility for fulfilling God’s will through His commandments while also serving as a spiritual guide to the nations by guiding them in ways of Torah.
-(Isaiah 40-48, Mikra L’Yisrael, pp. 146-7)
+(Isaiah 40-48, Mikra L’Yisrael, pages 146-7)

 In each of these interpretations, human beings are assigned the role as God’s partners in carrying out His will in the world.
 This is an important message to bear in mind as we recount the story of the creation and maintenance of the world.